AbrictoSecurity/config-daily-json-to-S3-CF/README.md

 * AWS Lambda Function
 * Python and Boto3.

-You will also need to have a pre-configured Multi-Account AWS Config Aggregator and Amazon S3.
+You must also have a pre-configured Multi-Account AWS Config Aggregator and Amazon S3.

 ### Architecture
 1. Amazon CloudWatch event - will trigger Lambda every day